-The project/program/portfolio directly and completely addresses the benefits being assessed by the
+Exceptional The project/program/portfolio directly and completely addresses the benefits being assessed by the question/statement.

-$\label{thm:continuous} The \ project/program/portfolio \ directly \ addresses \ most \ elements \ of \ the \ benefits \ being \ assessed \ by \ the \ question/statement.$
+Significant The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.

-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement.
+Moderate The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.

-The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.
+Limited The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.

-The project/program/portfolio does not provide any or very limited benefits to those being assessed by
+Very Limited The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.